May God Almighty bless you, and make you fruitful, and multiply you, that you may be an assembly of peoples. Genesis 28:3

 5 The Lord examines the righteous,

-but his soul hates the wicked and him who loves violence.
+but he hates the wicked and those who love violence.

 6 On the wicked he will rain blazing coals;

 fire, sulfur, and scorching wind shall be the portion of their cup.

 11 My son, do not despise the Lord’s discipline,

 neither be weary of his correction;

 12 for whom the Lord loves, he corrects,